kuttaineh/ztt/README.md

 # ztt
 a cross-platform typing tutor which speaks and gives positive feedback

-Installation, from a terminal type:
+Installation, from a Linux or MacOS terminal type:
 ```
 git clone https://github.com/kuttaineh/ztt.git
 cd ztt